camtonguyen/camtonguyen.github.io/blog-posts/to-myself-and-fellow-developers-out-there.md

 - Build something of your own.
 - Join a mission you believe in.
-- Transform your current role
+- Transform your current role.
-- Or simply admit that trading passion for comfort is your choice
+- Or simply admit that trading passion for comfort is your choice.

 But whatever you do: